|

 return for a week sail out of the bay and not a hotel or restaurant in

-site that has not been boarded up like Charleston, SC before a hurricane.
+sight that has not been boarded up like Charleston, SC before a hurricane.

 that the islands actually close.
 They don't.
 People live on these islands